ivigns/mipt-cis-docs/README.md

 # UI overview

-After launching the application, you will see a login screen where you need to enter your username.
+After launching the application, you will see a login screen where you need to enter your username and the host.

 <img src="media/login.png" alt="login" width="600"/>